Please enter search term here.

 While Tire Rack's previous tests in snow and on ice have focused on the rear- and all-wheel drive vehicles in our test fleet, we felt it was time to test winter tire traction on a front-wheel drive vehicle.
 Since the 2012 Honda Civic represents the newest generation of one of the American market's most popular front-wheel drive compact cars, we selected the new Civic EX sedan as our test vehicle.
 The Civic EX sedan's front-wheel drive, automatic transmission, traction control, anti-lock braking system and vehicle stability assist combine the key vehicle features drivers want for wintertime driving on slippery roads.

-The Civic EX sedan's Original Equipment fitment features 205/55R16-sized tires on 16" alloy wheels.
-However, since many drivers choose steel wheels for their Winter / Snow Tire & Wheel Packages, we mounted all of the tires on 16"x6.5" steel wheels so any difference in weight between the Original Equipment alloy wheels and steel wheels wouldn't influence the results.
+The Civic EX sedan's Original Equipment fitment features 205/55R16-sized tires on 16" styled wheels.
+However, since many drivers choose basic steel wheels for their Winter / Snow Tire & Wheel Packages, we mounted all of the tires on 16"x6.5" basic steel wheels so any difference in weight between the Original Equipment styled wheels and basic steel wheels wouldn't influence the results.